cbarkr/privathon2025/slides.md

 --

 #### 2.1.5.
-Thwarting Rainbow Tables With Salting
+Salting
-> Add a random string to the message before hashing to make identical messages have different hashes
+> Add a random string to the message before hashing to make identical messages result in unique hashes

 --